mehratif1/Flight_Price_Analysis/README.md

 5. Convert data in column "Duration" from string to float type by using split and replace function.
 6. Use value_counts function for better understanding the popular airline, routes, destinations.
 7. Use groupby with aggregation
-8. Creating pie charts, bar charts, scatter charts Using destriptive statistics get next conclusions:
+8. Creating pie charts, bar charts, scatterplots

+CONCLUSION:

 Time Efficiency Matters: Shorter flights tend to correlate with lower ticket prices.

-CONCLUSION:

 Stopovers Impact Cost: Flights with two or more stops often come with higher ticket prices.